Digital Learning Resources

 Share a link to your uploaded video on Moodle, via email, or through other methods.

 You can use PowerPoint to record your voice on each slide as you lecture.

 All campus Macs are equipped with iMovie.
 You can use this tool to edit video and create mp4s that can be uploaded to YouTube.

 Windows MovieMaker has been integrated into Photos.
 Photo is a great resource for quickly trimming a video.
 You can use this tool to edit video and create .mp4s that can be uploaded to YouTube or Google Drive.

 Captions are an important part of accessibility.
 Creating captions through YouTube is easy and free.
 Once you’ve created your video upload it to YouTube, add captions, and share the link with your students.
 You can keep your videos hidden so they are not discoverable to anyone without the link.

 Adobe Photoshop is a photo editing software that is available through the library computer labs.
-During the fall semester, you will be able to access this through virtual desktop.

 WordPress is a free website builder that contains dozens of templates.
 The interface is easy to use and versatile.
 Great resource for group projects and portfolios.